Mingkwan1/Risk-Analysis-with-Langchain/README.md

 # Risk-Analysis-with-Langchain
-A full stack system for risk analysis of companies across several years using Langchain framework
+A full stack system for risk analysis of companies across several years using Langchain framework.
+It utilize Streamlit for the frontend, and FastAPI for backend Swagger.

-# Risk Analysis with Langchain

-This project uses Langchain for risk analysis.

 ## Setup